7 Reasons Why You Don’t Get Calls From Recruiters

-Probably we all heard of such perfect scenario when a gainfully busy professional is fulfilling his or her daily duties and suddenly gets the call from a prospective employer, who is offering new excellent opportunities.
-Sometimes people are really hired like this without tedious job search and great efforts.
+Probably we all heard of such a perfect scenario when a gainfully busy professional is fulfilling his or her daily duties and suddenly gets the call from a prospective employer, who is offering new excellent opportunities.
+Sometimes people are really hired like this without tedious job search and great effort.

-But, has such amazing story happened to you?
+But, has such an amazing story happened to you?
 Do you get numerous calls from recruiters?
-In fact, most job seekers work hard to attract attention to their personality.
-Research of the labour market, outstanding resume, personal development, great desire… but still no calls, here are seven possible reasons for this to happen:
+In fact, most job seekers work hard to attract attention to their personalities.
+Research of the labor market, outstanding resume, personal development, great desire… but still no calls, here are seven possible reasons for this to happen:

 You Are Unseen Online